ardugnome/N1MM_ESP32_UDP/readme.md

 NOT FOR COMMERCIAL USE !

+WiCS-4 is an N1MM XML UDP based remote coax switch controller, that replaces the original Ameriton RCS-4 control unit.
+Assumes you already have the RCS-4 switch, but can be used with any ESP-32 based antenna switch.
+Antenna change is done in N1MM by repeatedly tapping Alt+F9.

 Credit for original code to https://github.com/gabrielonet/N1MM

 2/17/2021

-N1MM software:-
+N1MM software installed and running:-

-N1MM antenna/band selector based on UDP broadcast on port 12060.
+WiCS-4 is a N1MM antenna/band selector, based on UDP broadcast on port 12060.
-Configuration found in N1MM>Config>ConfigPorts>BroadcastData
+Configuration and set-up found in N1MM>Config>ConfigPorts>BroadcastData

-"Radio" field needs to be checked in N1MM for UDP broadcast to start, and your home IP broadcast address entered in the N1MM configurer.
+"Radio" field needs to be checked in N1MM for UDP broadcast to start, and your home IP broadcast address entered in the N1MM configurer with last octet of .255 (ex.
+192.168.1.255)

 https://n1mmwp.hamdocs.com/setup/the-configurer/